BU-ISCIII/nextflow-scif/README.md

 These are the steps to follow in order to develop a new reproducible and transparent workflow:

 - **SCIF recipes**: **Discoverability** and **Transparency** by installing our software in the container via a [Scientific Filesystem](https://sci-f.github.io).
 SCIF also lets us install the same dependencies across container technologies.
 - **Singularity/Docker container**: this will handle the **Reproducibility** of our pipeline and the software it is going to need.
-Moreover Docker and Singularity HUB makes deployment and sharing a lot easier (**TO DO**).
+Moreover Docker and Singularity HUB makes deployment and sharing a lot easier.
-- **Nextflow**enables scalable and reproducible scientific workflows managing software containers natively like a charm.
+- **Nextflow**: enables scalable and reproducible scientific workflows managing software containers natively like a charm.
 It allows the adaptation of pipelines written in the most common scripting languages.
 Moreover its fluent DSL simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters, being able to abstract the users both from *where* and even *how* they compute without any concern about the multiple dependencies a scientific workflow can have.
 - **Testing**: circleCI (**TO DO**)

 So...Let's begin..